- Getting to Kalymnos

 There are other areas where you can stay: Panormos, Kandouni, Linaria and Platis Gialos are villages on the way between the capital (Pothia) and the climbing areas.
 It only takes a few minutes by scooter to reach the major climbing sectors from here.
 Arginonta, Skalia and Emporios are tiny picturesque villages situated in the northwest, in the quietest part of Kalymnos yet near some of the most outstanding climbing sectors (Ghost Kitchen, Arginonta, Arhi, Kastri, Palace, Styx, etc).

 No matter where you stay, we strongly suggest that you book your accommodation in advance if you are visiting Kalymnos in April-May or September-October.
 Otherwise you can ask around once you get there; if you are staying for an extended period of time consider asking for a monthly rate, as many landlords are flexible.
-You can find lists of sponsored links in hotel directories here and here, as well as in the special advert section of the Kalymnos guidebook.
-The guidebook adverts are mostly by businesses near the climbing areas which operate year-round and are specifically targeted toward climbers.
+Also, check the advert section in the back of the guidebook.
+The businesses that advertise in the guidebook are mainly near the climbing areas and most operate year-round.

 If you stay in Masouri or Armeos you can easily reach many of the most important climbing crags of Kalymnos (from Poets to Kastelli) on foot in 15-60 minutes.
 Still, the alternative preferred by most climbers on Kalymnos is to rent a scooter as the distance to virtually all the sectors is short (4-5 km).
 The price for renting a scooter is about €13-15 per day and a driver’s license is required.
 Ask the shop whether they offer a package discount for multiple days.
 The scooter can easily accommodate two passengers plus all their equipment, especially if there’s space at the driver’s feet for extra storage.
 If you’d rather avoid a scooter, you can rent a car (prices start at €30 per day depending on season).
 If your budget can’t cover either solution you can take the public bus, which costs €1-1.50 according to destination.
 Unfortunately buses don’t run very frequently: between Pothia and Masouri they run every hour in the summer months, and every 2 hours the rest of the year.
 Buses between Pothia and the villages of Arginonta, Skalia & Emporios are less frequent (twice per day, in the morning and afternoon).
 Many important crags are situated along the road to these villages (for example, sectors Arhi, Ghost Kitchen, Amphitheatre, Galatiani, Local Cave, Summertime and others).
 The bus timetable changes depending on season, but it is posted at the bus stops and the buses do stick to the schedule.
 You can buy bus tickets at most mini markets and convenience stores.
 Keep in mind that you cannot buy tickets on the bus; you must buy them beforehand and present them to the bus driver when you board.
 In case you can’t find tickets at the shops in Masouri (at wintertime when most shops are closed), let the driver know when you board.
 Last but not least, a ‘greener’ (and usually quieter) option is to rent a bicycle for about €5 per day.